TaylorFacen/TLDR/README.md

 This app was written for a talk for Twilio's Signal 2020 Conference.
 This repo has the following 3 branches:
 * starter - Starter code if you want to start from scratch
-* ex-summarization - Example code for extractive summarization
+* extractive-summarization - Example code for extractive summarization
 * main - Full code using OpenAI's GPT-3

 To follow along, create a virtual environment and install all dependencies